tbm/homepage/content/blog/fossbazaar/mou-osi-socop.md

-I visited Seoul last week to represent the Open Source Initiative (OSI) at an open source conference and to sign a Memorandum of Understanding (MOU) with the <a href = "http://www.socop.or.kr/english/main/main.jsp">Korea Software Copyright Committee</a> (SOCOP).
+I visited Seoul last week to represent the Open Source Initiative (OSI) at an open source conference and to sign a Memorandum of Understanding (MOU) with the Korea
+Software Copyright Committee (SOCOP).
 SOCOP organized a conference with the title "Free Open Source Software License Insight Conference", and the international speakers included Brett Smith of the FSF, Brendan Scott of Open Source Law, Michael Coté of RedMonk and myself.
 From the questions